Taxonomy of periodic orbits and gravitational waves in a non-rotating Destounis-Suvorov-Kokkotas black hole spacetime: Gravitational Radiation from periodic orbits

 In this section, a preliminary research of the gravitational radiation emitted by periodic orbits is provided.
 The gravitational radiation emitted may contain information about the spacetime, so it is valuable for research.

 To compute the waveform, a common technique is the adiabatic approximation.
-The energy $E$ and the orbital angular momentum $L_{z}$ can be set as constants because the change during a few periods is negligible, since the time of evolution is much longer than the period.
+Compared to the time of evolution on the order of $10^6$ of proper time, changes of energy $E$ and the orbital angular momentum $L_{z}$ are negligible during periods on the order from $10$ to $10^3$.
+This means that $E$ and $L_{z}$ can be set as constants.
 The waveform of periodic orbits will be calculated later without considering the influence on the motion.

-The numerical Kludge model will be introduced briefly primarily, since it captures many qualitative features of EMRIs\cite{Chua:2017ujo, Babak:2006uv}.
+The numerical Kludge model will be introduced briefly primarily, since it captures many qualitative features of EMRIs\citep{Chua:2017ujo, Babak:2006uv}.
 It can even be available in self-force condition by including the particle dynamics.
-Although the self-consistency will degrade, it is still effective as an approximation to Teukolsky-based waveform in strong field\cite{Chua:2017ujo}.
+Although the self-consistency will degrade, it is still effective as an approximation to Teukolsky-based waveform in strong field\citep{Chua:2017ujo}.
 To compute the waveform, equations of motion \eqref{e4} need be solved numerically to construct trajectory in space of motion constants firstly.
 As mentioned before, the influence caused by radiation reaction can be ignored.
 Secondly, the curved-space coordinates of trajectory then will be associated artificially with coordinates in flat space.
 Using the standard quadrupole formula, the corresponding gravitational waveform is generated.

-The symmetric trace-free (STF) mass quadrupole of the small object with mass $m$ is\cite{Thorne:1980ru}:
+The symmetric trace-free (STF) mass quadrupole of the small object with mass $m$ is\citep{Thorne:1980ru}:

 The $tt$-component of the stress-energy tensor for the small object is

 with $Z$ being the trajectory.
 So in the extreme-mass-ratio limit, the mass quadrupole moment will be $I^{ij}=\mu x^{i}x^{j}$.
 By adopting existing methods, the curved-space coordinates can be projected onto the Cartesian coordinate system: